 INTRODUCTION TO CREATIVE WRITING FOR YOUNG ADULTS

 From Harry Potter to Shakespeare to The Da Vinci Code, creative writing is one of the most satisfying and timeless art forms, teaching us universal truths about ourselves and our relationship to the world.
 In this course, you’ll learn the building blocks of fiction and poetry.
 We’ll cover the component parts of poetry by studying and writing sonnets and then delve into fiction with readings and exercises to help you establish character, setting, and structure, culminating in a 1,000-word story.
 All in all, there are six assignments.
 By the end of the course you will possess the basics needed to create work that excites, moves, and transports readers.
-Text: Fiction Writer’s Workshop, by Josip Novakovich.
+Text: Imaginative Writing: The Elements of Craft, by Janet Burroway.
 Cost: $500.
-Instructor: Jessica Murphy.
+Instructor: Scott Driscoll.

 WRITING FOR YOUNG ADULTS: RECOMMENDED READING

 - I Heard the Owl Call my Name by Margaret Craven